 - Product demos must be recorded and sent to customers so they can be reviewed.

-- Guided product tours are a great way to make sure customers understand the features they’re buying.
+- Guided product tours are a great way to ensure customers understand the features they’re buying.

 - Use product tour tools when short-staffed to bypass the need for handholding and still showcase your best features.